 PEX Compression Fittings

 Compression fittings for PEX operate in much the same way as compression fittings for copper or other plastic piping.
 The fittings consist of three parts: a compression nut, a compression ring, and a compression insert.

 Push-Fit PEX Fittings

-A special multi-component locking mechanism allows you to push the PEX pipe into the fitting.
-That same mechanism allows them to remove it without using any special tools.
-Push-Fit fittings are commonly manufactured from brass or DZR brass and are compatible with all types of PEX tubing as well as copper and CPVC pipes.
+Push-fit fittings are commonly manufactured from brass or DZR brass and are compatible with all types of PEX tubing, as well as copper and CPVC pipes.

 - Use manifolds to feed multiple PEX lines from a single supply pipe.